-However, while we can commend VSync for all of its success, we have to admit that its time has largely passed and that there are better alternatives out there.
-Let’s see which one is the best right now.
+While we can commend VSync for its success, we have to admit that its time has largely passed and that there are now better alternatives available.
+Let’s take a look at which one is currently the best.

 It’s worth pointing out that, much like the tech it’s trying to emulate, it’s still a better choice than VSync.

-While the previous entry was Nvidia’s attempt at fixing the vertical synchronization issues, this is AMD’s crack at it.
+While the previous entry was NVIDIA’s attempt at fixing the vertical synchronization issues, this is AMD’s crack at it.

 Now we’re cooking with gas.
-G-Sync is Nvidia’s variable refresh rate solution for screen tearing and we’re happy to report that it works perfectly.
+G-Sync is NVIDIA’s variable refresh rate solution for screen tearing and we’re happy to report that it works perfectly.

-That’s right, as much as G-Sync is the perfect solution for screen tearing, it comes at a price.
+That’s right, as much as G-Sync is the perfect solution for screen tearing, it also comes at a price.

 AMD attempted to improve upon their FreeSync model with FreeSync Premium, and we can say that they did a really good job.